-To meet a diagnosis for colic, a baby must cry for at least three hours a day, at least three days a week, for three weeks or longer.
+Well, first, to meet a diagnosis for colic, a baby must cry for at least three hours a day, at least three days a week, for three weeks or longer.
+That’s a long time!

-The silver lining in all of this is that colic is not a life-threatening condition.
+Fortunately, the silver lining in all of this is that colic is not a life-threatening condition.
+And natural colic remedies are easy to come by.

 It is important that you consult with your baby’s doctor to rule out the possibility of any other reasons for their distress.